You Create Your World Every Moment

 The Theme of Divine Presence; Being Who You Really Are

-For many year I have been reading and studying the writings and lives of several mystics.
-Inayat Khan is one of those.
-The insight and awareness I developed over the years has nourished my vision of life and my attitudes.
+For many year I have read the writings of various mystics.
+The insight and awareness I developed over the years has nourished my vision of life and my attitude.

-It is this new awareness that helped me understand, learn from and move through many trying experiences... a forced separation from my first home and country, the passing of my parents followed by the passing of a sister and brother-in-law, my divorce, the process of reinventing myself, the loss of my dearest friend and mentor, and cancer.
+It is this new awareness that helped me understand, learn from and move through many challenging experiences, each bringing a wealth of learning and discovery... unforeseen separation from my country, the passing of my parents followed by the passing of a sister and brother-in-law, divorce, reinventing myself, the loss of my dearest friend and mentor, and cancer.

 There are principles at the heart of every system of faith that echo one another, and it is these common principles that Inayat Khan touches upon in his writings.
 He speaks from personal experience, from a life devoted to self-knowing and awareness.